Gold & precious metals support

 Additional resources are available on STRATA’s Protect Yourself page

 STRATA does not buy, sell, or exchange precious metals.
 You must place your order directly with the dealer of your choice.
-After initiating the transaction, complete and submit STRATA’s Investment Direction & Disclosures – Precious Metals form, including:
+To see examples of IRA-allowable gold, silver, platinum, and palladium coins and bullion, please visit our IRA Allowable Precious Metals page.

 A required minimum distribution (RMD) is the minimum amount that the IRS requires you to withdraw from your IRA each year.
 The exact amount will vary from year to year based on certain factors.
 The Secure 2.0 Act raised the age at which IRA owners must begin taking RMDs to 73.